 We are all related

-We live in a multi-cultural world where each location has a majority culture and many non-majority cultures.
+Most countries have a majority culture and many non-majority cultures.
 And the majority culture in one location is the minority culture in many other locations.
-The challenge is for each culture, regardless of majority or minority status in a particular location, to accept and love and value the other cultures.
+The challenge for each majority culture is to accept and love and value the minority cultures that live with them.